 A few months back, we posted a blog discussing the 6 different current sensing methods used in the current meters and sensors developed by Hioki.
-Here, we’re highlighting the sensors that incorporate a Hall Element to detect current.
+Here, we’re highlighting the The Hall Element Method for Current Sensing.

 A Hall Element is a semiconductor sensor that applies the Hall Effect principle to measure the flow of current through a conductor via the magnetic field the current creates.

-The advantages of using the Hall Effect to measure current are:
+The advantages of using the Hall Element Method for Current Sensing are:

 On the other hand, the Hall Effect also poses the following challenges: